dwyl/autocomplete/README.md

 ### Front end / UX (*fun zone*!)

+1. [ ] Wireframe a great word searching user experience!

-1. [ ] Using the knowledge of QUnit for front-end TDD you gained in the last two weeks, build great user experience for searching words! (you can build ("*fake*") the front-end (*look-and-feel*) )
+2. [ ] Using the knowledge of QUnit for front-end TDD you gained in the last two weeks, build great user experience for searching words! (tip: you can build ("*fake*") the front-end (*look-and-feel*) while your back-end colleagues are building the endpoint(s) ...)

-2. [ ] Display a stats (*searches*) of the words people have looked up in an intuitive and creative way!
+3. [ ] Display a stats (*searches*) for the words people have looked up in an intuitive and creative way!

-> Note: even though you are running nodemon you still *may* not see the latest changes in your browser when you refresh the page... sometimes you might need to completely re-start the server `npm run nodemon` to get the page to completely refresh ...
+> **Note**: even though you are running nodemon you still *may* not see the latest changes in your browser when you refresh the page... sometimes you might need to completely ***re-start the server*** `npm run nodemon` to get the page to completely refresh ...

 ### Repo Owner